Richard Saunders (skeptic): Acting

-Saunders works as a part-time actor and a film and TV extra, appearing in the background in such feature films as Superman Returns and Australia as well as in the background in the TV shows All Saints and Home and Away.
+Saunders appeared in the background of Superman Returns and Home and Away.

-In 2013 he was invited to be a member of the "World Competition Jury" at Academia Film Olomouc's 48th International Festival of Science Documentary Films or AFO48 in the Czech Republic.
+In 2013, he was invited to be a member of the "World Competition Jury" at Academia Film Olomouc's 48th International Festival of Science Documentary Films or AFO48 in the Czech Republic.
 He also gave a lecture on the claims of water divining as part of the "Pseudoscience" block and a lecture and workshops on origami as part of the "Beauty of Numbers" block.

-Origami

-In 1988 Saunders began authoring over twenty books on origami, which subsequently were featured on the Australian children's television program Wombat, The Afternoon Show, and similar programs.

-In 2008 Saunders and Gary Clark produced DVD Origami, an instructional DVD with step-by-step instructions on how to fold 20 paper models.

-Saunders has used his skills in origami to design an origami Pigasus in honour of the mascot of the James Randi Educational Foundation.
-He authored instructions for folding the Pigasus and a dragon for Skeptic magazine.
-He also recorded a YouTube instructional video of the Pigasus.

-Professional skeptic
+Professional sceptic

-Saunders has over 10 years of experience researching claims of the paranormal.
-As a teenager he was inspired by Channel 7's Great Mysteries of the World with Scott Lambert; he was surprised at just how easily people could fool themselves, even after being shown evidence that they may be wrong.
-A TV documentary called James Randi in Australia was another great skeptical influence on Saunders.
-He joined the committee of the Australian Skeptics in 2001 and has been president and vice president of the organization.
-He was granted a Life Membership in the organization in recognition of his work on The Great Skeptic CD.
-He went on to create the Great Water Divining DVD and the "card carrying skeptic card".
-He founded Sydney Skeptics in the Pub, initiated The Skeptic Tank radio show on Net.FM with Stefan Sojka, produced The Australian Skeptics collection on "Theories of Everything" for TVS local Sydney TV, and created several of the Australians Skeptics convention DVDs.
+As a teenager, he became a scientific skeptic after watching television documentaries on the subject.
+In 2001, he became a member of the Australian Skeptics committee, later becoming president and vice president of the organisation.
+He was later awarded a life membership in the organisation and as of 2023 was their Chief Investigator.
+In 2013, he described himself as an "old school skeptic" interested in the paranormal and consumer protection, but uninvolved in religious debates.

+He initiated The Skeptic Tank radio show on Net.FM with Stefan Sojka, produced The Australian Skeptics collection on "Theories of Everything" for TVS local Sydney TV, and created several of the Australians Skeptics convention DVDs.
 He was the acting artistic director and layout manager for The Skeptic Magazine from Australian Skeptics until Tim Mendham was appointed the new editor in June 2009.

-In 2003 Saunders co-founded Mystery Investigators with Alynda Brown and Ian Bryce.
+In 2003, Saunders co-founded Mystery Investigators with Alynda Brown and Ian Bryce.
 The program teaches students to use science and critical thinking to investigate claims of the paranormal, such as water divining, spoon bending, and firewalking.
 In 2008 Brown left the show and was replaced by biologist Rachael Dunlop.
-In 2013 the show celebrated 10 years of performing.
+In 2013, the show celebrated 10 years of performing.

+In December 2009, Saunders conducted an informal double-blind test of the popular Power Balance hologram bracelet on the Australian television program Today Tonight.
+The results of the test showed evidence that the holograms' effect wasn't different than a placebo.
+Saunders had previously demonstrated how someone could put together a convincing demonstration to deceive people about the effect of the product.
+In 2011, Power Balance had to recognize the marketing claims made about the product were not supported by science and paid a large settlement in response to a lawsuit He also penned a letter to Australian pharmacies in March 2009 asking them to take products not backed by medicine off the shelves, such as homeopathic preparations and magnetic pain relief devices.

-In 2010 he helped organize the first The Amaz!ng Meeting Australia in Sydney.
+In 2010 he helped organise the first The Amaz!ng Meeting Australia in Sydney.
 The meeting featured presentations by several high-profile members of the skeptical community, including James Randi, Brian Dunning, and Eugenie Scott.